 LinkedIn Groups: Groups are discussion forums centered on a topic, which you can use to connect with like-minded peers and learn more about your industry.
 They are designed to help people demonstrate their passion and expertise.
 Joining or just keeping up with the discussion in these groups is a great way to find qualified candidates or have them find you.

-Advanced Search: Using the Advanced Search tool on LinkedIn is one of the most proactive methods for finding prospective job candidates.
-The tool lets you narrow down your search to a specific area, industry, or level of experience.
+Filtered Search: Using the filtered search options on LinkedIn is one of the most proactive methods for finding prospective job candidates.
+The tool lets you narrow down your search to a specific area, industry, keywords, and more.

 When using this tool, be careful not to be too proactive.
 Don’t send an invitation to connect based on the fact that you think they might be a good fit.
 Do your research and when you do decide to connect, make sure to personalize the invitation explaining why.